Our History

 Consideration of expanding issuance authority to include healthcare

-Legal Action to establish validity of Authority mission (Minnesota Higher Education Facilities Authority v.
+Legal Action to establish validity of Authority mission (Minnesota Health and Education Facilities Authority v.
 Hawk, 305 Minn.
 97, 232 N.W.
 2d 106).

 MHEFA moves to Galtier Plaza in Downtown Saint Paul, MN